rurikid/MeteorProject/README.md

 > Design Report View (EASY)(Required Use Case)
 > Create Starting Database within startup/server/fixtures.js (EASY)(Required Use Case)
 > Implement Reports (MODERATE)(Required Use Case)
+> Manage Timesheets/Timechunks/Projects when an employee is deleted
 > Evaluate Functionality (EASY)(Would Be Nice)
 > Improve Stylization (EASY)(Would Be Nice)
 > Implement update password/email for users (HARD)(Would Be Nice)